-Local Authority (LA)-Funded Social Care
+Local Authority (LA)-Funded Social Care & PA Support

-Local Authority (LA)-Funded Social Care
+Local Authority (LA)-Funded Social Care & PA Support

-Last updated: July 2024
+Last updated: April 2025

 The eligibility threshold that all LAs must apply to your assessment are set out in The Care Act 2014:

 1. Your needs must be caused by physical or mental impairment or illness.
-You should not need to give a formal diagnosis of your SMA
+You should not need to give a formal diagnosis of your SMA.

 2. Because of your needs you are unable to achieve two or more "specified outcomes".